jastack/fractals/README.md

 ## Architecture and Technologies

-This project will mostly JavaScript and HTML5 Canvas, although I am also interested in learning about WebGL to potentially help with some animations.
+This project will use mostly JavaScript and HTML5 Canvas, although I am also interested in learning about WebGL to potentially help with some animations.

 It will also use webpack to bundle and serve up all the scripts.

+###I will add more to this section as I implement the project and have a better idea of exactly what the architecture will be###

 ## Implementation Timeline